Still a ‘window for diplomacy’ to avert war over Ukraine, says No 10

 “The UK and allies are stepping up preparations for the worst-case scenario.
 We must make the cost for Russia intolerably high.”

-The latest warnings came after western leaders repeatedly claimed Moscow could be preparing a “false flag” operation to provide a pretext for an attack after massing more than 130,000 troops on Ukraine’s border.
+The latest warnings came after Western leaders repeatedly claimed that Moscow could be preparing a “false flag” operation to provide a pretext for an attack after massing more than 130,000 troops on Ukraine’s border.

-Kremlin spokesman Dmitry Peskov said that while Mr Putin and Mr Biden could meet if they considered it necessary, no plans for a summit had been agreed.
+Kremlin spokesman Dmitry Peskov said that while Mr Putin and Mr Biden could meet if they considered it necessary, no plans for a summit have been agreed.

 “It’s premature to talk about specific plans for a summit.
 The meeting is possible if the leaders consider it feasible,” he said.

-Russia’s ambassador to the UK, Andrei Kelin, said it was still too early to say whether a meeting between Mr Biden and Mr Putin would take place.
+Russia’s ambassador to the UK, Andrei Kelin, said it is still too early to say whether a meeting between Mr Biden and Mr Putin would take place.

 He told the PA news agency it would be a “good result” if sufficient progress was made in talks to allow the summit to go ahead.